ericrasmussen/chromaticleaves/posts/cabal-sandbox-workflow.markdown

 Throw in large libraries and web frameworks at different versions and you have a recipe for dependency hell.
-Trying to resolve and accommodate every new build error at the system level is enough to make anyone superstitious, performing archaic rituals and bequeathing the mighty build gods before daring to run their next cabal command.
+Trying to resolve and accommodate every new build error at the system level is enough to make anyone superstitious, performing archaic rituals and beseeching the mighty build gods before daring to run their next cabal command.

 Even if you manage to make it work, it leaves your system environment in a state